Wearing a knit tucked into your pants: instructions – CDL#99

 T-shirt = out of pants

-However, if you take a closer look at certain outfits on Instagram or the looks offered by different brands and e-shops , you will see more and more stitches tucked into the pants.
+However, if you look more closely at some outfits on Instagram or the looks offered by different brands and e-shops , you will see more and more mesh tucked into the pants.

 And I'm not just talking about high-end.
-This is something we see on brands with affordable prices and styles:
+This is something you see on brands with affordable prices and styles:

 gray tshirt chino green white sneaker